MHIN 1: Community engagement systems for people from ethnic minority communities to improve access to mental healthcare

 An evaluation also took place during phase 1, with a survey used to collect information from service users.
 Data was also collected on how often services were accessed and which people accessed them.
 A report was submitted to the GM ICB, at which point further funding was secured.

-During phase 2 of the project, the evaluation framework is being developed further to inform the collection of detailed information about how culturally appropriate CASF services are.
-We are using the following approach:
+During phase 2 of the project, the evaluation framework was developed further to inform the collection of detailed information about how culturally appropriate CASF services are.
+We used the following approaches:

-- Quantitative (measurable data, usually numbers): The evaluation team is continuing to collect and analyse service access data from all services commissioned through the GM ICB CASF.
+- Quantitative (measurable data, usually numbers): The evaluation team collected and analysed service access data from all services commissioned through the GM ICB CASF.

-- Qualitative (descriptive data, usually words): The evaluation team is working with the Manchester BME Network to interview service users, providers, and health professionals.
+- Qualitative (descriptive data, usually words): The evaluation team worked with the Manchester BME Network to interview service users, providers, and health professionals.

-The information collected will be used to create a set of culturally appropriate user profiles, which will support the design of culturally appropriate mental health services going forward.
+Using the collected information, a set of culturally appropriate user profiles was created, to support the design of culturally appropriate mental health services going forward.

-We are working with a range of partners, including:
+We worked with a range of partners, including:

 - Greater Manchester Integrated Care Board (GM ICB)